alces/essentia-et-accidentia/articles/drafts/nexus_who_has_privilege.md

 		if roleName in getRoles(subRole)]
 ```

-Next, we make this list flat by [the function described in this blog earlier](http://essentia-et-accidentia.logdown.com/posts/335120) and make the final list of all the roles effectively having the privilege we're interested in:
+Next, we make this list flat by the [function described in this blog earlier](http://essentia-et-accidentia.logdown.com/posts/335120) and construct the final list of all the roles effectively having the privilege we're interested in:

 ```
 secRoles = map(getId,